MuhammadAshouri/marzban-templates/template-01/README.md

 wget https://cdn.jsdelivr.net/gh/MuhammadAshouri/marzban-templates@master/template-01/dist/index.html
 ```

 Then you have to map it to your docker container.
-Add this line to volumn section of `docker-compose.yml`:
+Add this line to volume section of `docker-compose.yml`:
 ```docker
 services:
     marzban: